-The Minister for Planning is the responsible authority for new planning permit applications for all energy generation facilities that are 1 megawatt or greater.
-This includes both renewable energy facilities and non-renewable energy facilities such as:
+The Minister for Planning is the responsible authority for new planning permit applications of all energy generation facilities that are 1 megawatt or greater.
+This includes both renewable energy facilities and non-renewable energy facilities, such as:

 - pumped hydro

-The Minister for Planning is also the responsible authority for new planning permit applications for utility installations.
-This includes utility installations that send or distribute electricity, such as powerlines, or that store electricity if the installed capacity is 1 megawatt or greater, such as battery storage.
+The Minister for Planning is also responsible for new planning permit applications for utility installations.
+This includes utility installations that send or distribute electricity, such as powerlines, or that store electricity if the installed capacity is 1 megawatt or greater, such as battery and compressed air storage.